HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Artifact design process

 \subsubsection{Case D}

-Case D is developing a software solution to improve network connectivity, especially for situations where the quality of the Internet connection is low.
-Through an innovative approach that is suppressed here as requested by the interviewee, the solution will make the network status transparent, enabling the user to adapt it to their needs and, consequently, improve the quality of service.
+Case D was developing a software solution to improve the perceived quality of connection to the Internet, especially for locations where such quality level is low, such as small mountain villages.
+Through an innovative approach, the solution would make the network status transparent, enabling the user to adapt it to their needs and improve the quality of service.
+At the request of the interviewee, details of this product are not included in this article.

-At the beginning of the interview, the founder answered that the main hypothesis they had regarded how large is the area where quality is bad and if providers are willing to, in the near future, to fix it.
-He mentioned that he talked to many potential customers regarding the solution, and most of them would like to have the solution.
-After that, the cognitive map was developed and is depicted in Fig.~\ref{fig:case_d_cognitive_map}.
+At the beginning of the interview, the founder explained that he considered that the main hypothesis concerned with the size of the low-quality area and if Internet providers were willing to quickly fix the problem.
+He mentioned talking to many potential customers regarding the solution, and most of them would like to have the solution.
+Fig.~\ref{fig:case_d_cognitive_map} depicts the cognitive map developed in the session.

-From the arrows, there are four implied hypotheses: 1) increasing the network efficiency will improve user satisfaction, 2) making the network more transparent will not decrease user satisfaction, 3) making the network more transparent will increase the user's willingness to react, and 4) the users' willingness and ability to react will increase user satisfaction.
+From the arrows, there are five implied hypotheses: 1) increasing the network efficiency will improve user satisfaction, 2) making the network more transparent will not decrease user satisfaction, 3) making the network more transparent will increase the user's willingness to react [to the bad quality of Internet connection], 4) the users' willingness and ability to react will increase user satisfaction, and 5) making the network more transparent will increase the user's willingness to react.

 When confronted with the hypotheses, the founder mentioned they had already thought about them before.
 Nevertheless, using his words, the process \textit{``made them explicit and more structured.''}